coderefinery/documentation/_episodes/02-requirements.md

 ## Documentation should be placed and tracked close to the source code

-- Minimizes barrier to contribute
+- Documenting close to the source code minimizes barrier to contribute.
-- I should not need to log in to another machine or service to contribute
+- I should not need to log in to another machine or service and jump through hoops to contribute.
-- Ideally we prefer to write documentation there where we also write code
+- Ideally we prefer to write documentation there where we also write code.

 ---

 ## Versions

-- Your code project should be versioned (version control)
+- Your code project should be versioned (version control).
-- If the project has versions, the documentation should too
+- If the project has versions, the documentation should too.
 - Important for reproducibility: I should be able to install a code version from 3 years ago and for this I will probably also need the possibility to see the documentation from 3 years ago.